Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Adjust the Air Vents

-Adjust your vents to optimize air flow.
+Adjust the AC vents to optimize airflow.

 Don’t assume they are in the right position.